 Thousands of children from New Delhi's slums marched through the streets on Saturday (November 14) and demonstrated outside Prime Minister Mrs.

-Thousands of children from New Delhi's slums marched through the streets on Saturday (November 14) and demonstrated outside Prime Minister Mrs. Ghandi's house.
+Background: Thousands of children from New Delhi's slums marched through the streets on Saturday (November 14) and demonstrated outside Prime Minister Mrs. Ghandi's house.

 They proclaimed their lack of the basic necessities of life on Children's Day, when sweets were distributed to children, and children's functions held throughout the country.